Enzo-Nunes/SkyForge/README.md

 Open the [SkyForgeConfigs.json](SkyForgeConfigs.json) file with the text editor of your choice and take a look at the configurations.

 - Insert your collection levels into the numbers corresponding to each of the collections.
 By default, everything is set to max level, so make sure to fill in with your values.
-- Fill in the line for the budget you are willing to invest in millions of coins.
-For example, if you want to invest at most `300,000 coins` per forge, insert `0.3` in the budget.
-By default, one quadrillion coins is set as the budget, so the app will consider all items regardless of their cost.
+- Fill in the line for the budget you are willing to invest in coins.
+For example, if you want to invest at most `300,000 coins` per forge, insert `300000` in the budget.
+By default, one quadrillion coins is set as the budget, so the app will consider basically all items.
 - Insert the table length you want.
 This is the number of lines the final table will have.
 For example, if set to `10` (default), the final table will show the 10 best items to forge.
 Regardless of this number, a `json` will be generated with the full list of best items.
 - Fill in the line for the time interval you want in between data refreshes, in seconds.
 I don't recommend values below two minutes.